 This approach, rather than an indirect cost approach, is preferred where services can be differentiated on a clear, uniform and measurable basis.
 This is true for information technology services and for Fleet Management services.
-The costs of information technology services, hardware and software are distributed based on department headcount and weighted by employee job function, i.e., field employees were weighted much less than office staff.
+The costs of information technology services, hardware and software, are distributed based on department headcount, number of hardware equipment devices (PC; laptops and tablets) and by employee job function, i.e. field employees were weighted much less than office staff.

 The Fleet service fee encompasses vehicle insurance, maintenance and replacement.
 Fuel consumption is a direct cost to send a direct conservation signal.
 The maintenance component of the fleet charge is based on a defined maintenance schedule for each vehicle given its age and usage.
-The replacement component is based on expected life of each vehicle in the fleet, a defined replacement schedule, and replacement with the most appropriate vehicle technology and conservation features.
+The replacement component is based on expected life of each vehicle in the fleet, a defined replacement schedule and replacement with the most appropriate vehicle technology and conservation features.

-8. SHA will use its MTW block grant authority and flexibility to optimize housing opportunities provided by SHA to low-income people in Seattle.
+8. SHA will use its MTW funding flexibility authority and flexibility to optimize housing opportunities provided by SHA to low-income people in Seattle.

-SHA flexibility to use MTW Block Grant resources to support its low-income housing programs is central to our LAMP.
+SHA's flexibility to use MTW funding flexibility to support its low-income housing programs is central to our LAMP.
 SHA will exercise our contractual authority to move our MTW funds and project cash flow among projects and programs, including Indirect Services Fee calculation, as the Authority deems necessary to further our mission and cost objectives.
-MTW flexibility to allocate MTW Block Grant revenues among the Authority's housing and administrative programs enables SHA to balance the mix of housing types and services to different low-income housing programs and different groups of low-income residents.
-It enables SHA to tailor resource allocation to best achieve our cost objectives and therefore maximize our services to low-income residents and applicants having a wide diversity of circumstances, needs, and personal capabilities.
+MTW flexibility to allocate federal revenues among the Authority's housing and administrative programs enables SHA to balance the mix of housing types and services to different low-income housing programs and different groups of low-income residents.
+It enables SHA to tailor resource allocation to best achieve our cost objectives and therefore maximize our services to low-income residents and applicants having a wide diversity of circumstances, needs and personal capabilities.
 As long as the ultimate purpose of a grant or program is low-income housing, it is eligible for MTW funds.